bogadrian/gatsby-final/src/posts/memoize-that-react-thing.md

 Use Callback memoizes a function instead.

-It looks the same, only that in place of the object will be a function:
+It looks the same, only that in place of the object there will be a function to be memoized:

 #<center>const dataMemoized = useMemo(() => functionMemoized(), [ // array of dependencies, when use Memo must allow the function to be re-created!])</center>